-Group of women having drinks outside in the sun
+A group of college women enjoy spring break drinks outside in the sun.

 Best Spring Break Destinations for College Students on a Budget